discopop-project/discopop/docs/Profiling/Profiling.md

 The static code analyses as well as the instrumentation of the target code for the dynamic analyses are conveniently bundled into a single `DiscoPoP` optimizer pass.
 Detailed instructions on how to apply the pass can be found at the [Tutorials](Tutorials/Tutorials.md) pages.

-## Static Analyses

-## Dynamic Analyses

-## Gathered Data
-TODO: Brief overview of the gathered data.

-A detailed explanation of the gathered data, in particular the used formats can be found [here](Data_Details.md).
+A detailed explanation of the gathered data, and in particular the used formats can be found [here](Data_Details.md).